Aelstraz/Unity-Sun-Shafts-PPSv2/README.md

-## Sun Shafts (Modified for PPSv2)
+## Unity Legacy Sun Shafts (modified to work with newer versions of Unity)

-This is Unity's legacy Sun Shaft post processing effect, modified to work with the Post Processing Stack v2 (PPSv2).
+This is Unity's legacy Sun Shaft post processing effect, modified to work with Unity's Post Processing Stack.
 Tested using the Standard Rendering Pipeline.
-Updated to run in the editor.
+Updated to also be visible in the editor.

 ### IMPORTING/INSTALLING: